maxnz/natesneds.github.io/index.md

+This is the personal webpage of Nathaniel Snedeker.
+Welcome!

-### About me
+### About
 Nathaniel Snedeker (they/them) is a recent graduate of St. Olaf College with a B.A. in religion.
-They are currently a housing support case manager in Minneapolis.
+They are currently a housing support case manager in Minneapolis, MN, U.S.A.
 In their spare time, Nathaniel enjoys writing about the intersection of politics, religion, and queer identity.

 ### Published articles